Ria424/developers-animatesdk-docs/Flash_object/Flash82.md

 #### Returns

-boolean : Returns true if the specified tool was added successfully in the Tools Panel.
+`boolean`; Returns true if the specified tool was added successfully in the Tools Panel.

 #### Description